ExeQuantCode/RAFFLE/docs/source/tutorials/agox_tutorial.rst

     cd agox
     pip install -e .

-The RAFFLE generator differs slightly from the standard AGOX generator, as it requires a host structure to be provided directly to the generator.
+The RAFFLE generator differs slightly from the standard AGOX generator.
+If using `from_host` in RAFFLE, then the host structure must be provided to the generator directly in addition to the environment.
+Otherwise, the host structure (without information regarding the system's energy) is provided automatically by the AGOX framework.

 An environment must be set up for the search, this defines the host structure, the stoichiometry of atoms to be added, and the bounding box for the search.
 The bounding box must first be defined in terms of a lower left and upper right corner, which can be done using the `bounds_to_confinement` function.